- Home

 Emerald Ash Borer (EAB), was first reported in Hudson in July 2018, in the commercial area along I-94.
 EAB is a metallic green beetle ½ inch in length that is native to NE Asia.
 The immature larvae (or worm) stage of the insect feeds on the inner bark, disrupting the tree’s ability to transport water and nutrients.
 See the 30 second video “EAB Life Cycle” below.

 When EAB was first found in St Paul in 2009, the City of Hudson began proactive management of EAB.
-A 2010 complete pubic tree inventory found 1,400 ash along streets and in parks, 25% of all public trees.
-Since then, 10% of the biggest and best of these ash have been protected with a systemic treatment on a 3 year cycle.
-More defective and smaller ash are gradually being replaced with a diverse mix of long lived, lower maintenance shade trees.
+A 2010 complete public tree inventory found 1,400 ash trees along city streets and in parks, 25% of all public trees.
+In 2015, the City began to remove select ash trees throughout the community to spread the financial impacts over a 10 year period.
+The current inventory stands at 300.

 Important Information for Residents